-It ranked second in public preference, but significantly below microtransit in the public (61% of survey respondents preferring microtransit, compared to 28% for demand response).
+It ranked second in public preference, but significantly below microtransit in the public (61% survey of respondents preferring microtransit, compared to demand 28% for response).
 The benefits of using traditional demand response transit stem from the fact that this service is already provided throughout the region.
-Existing service providers could, with a viable funding source, expand their service boundaries to new territory rather easily.
+Existing service providers could. with a viable funding source, expand their service boundaries to new territory rather easily.
 No new training would be required for staff or drivers.
 Some investment would still be required to market and promote the service in new geographies to attract new riders. traditional demand response transit would be the more economical option but would also be least likely to expand the pool of transit riders in the Grey Area.

 Figure 76.
 Thrive Community Service's vehicle supporting nearby community Abingdon at their homecoming parade.
-Photo from Thrive Community Services.
+Photo from Thrive Community Services (formerly KCCDD).

-The Grey Area Mobility Enhancement and Expansion Study was completed through the partnership of TCRPC and Lochmueller Group in August 2021.
-In addition the to recommendations shown here, the Grey Area plan also included a funding analysis for the short and long term to understand potential implementation options for these recommendations.
+The Grey Area Mobility Enhancement and Expansion Study was completed through the partnership of TCRPC and Lochmueller Group in August 2021. addition to the recommendations shown here, the Grey Area plan also included a funding analysis for the short and long term to understand potential implementation options for these recommendations.